basementstudio/scrollytelling/README.md

 - `Root`: Creates timeline and scrollTrigger, provides React Context.
 - `Animation`: Appends an animation to the timeline.
 Receives a `tween` prop that will control how the animation behaves.
 - `Waypoint`: Runs a callback or tween at a specific point in the timeline.
+Can also receive a `label` prop, thqt will create a GSAP label at that position.
 - `RegisterGsapPlugins`: Registers custom GSAP plugins, if you need them for a specific use case.
 - `Parallax`: Helper to create a simple parallax.
 - `ImageSequenceCanvas`: Helper to create a simple image sequence animation.
 - `useScrollytelling`: Context consumer.
+Returns the `timeline`.
-- `useScrollToLabel`: Scrolls to the label you pass.
+- `useScrollToLabel`: Scrolls to the label name you pass.
+Labels can be added with the `Waypoint` component.

 ## Demo